 W. Ralph Eubanks is the author of Ever Is a Long Time: A Journey Into Mississippi's Dark Past (Basic Books), which Washington Post book critic Jonathan Yardley named as one of the best nonfiction books of 2003.
 He has contributed articles to the Washington Post Outlook and Style sections, WIRED, The Hedgehog Review,The Wall Street Journal, The American Scholar, The New Yorker, and National Public Radio.
 A graduate of the University of Mississippi (B.A.) and the University of Michigan (M.A., English Language and Literature), he is a recipient of a 2007 Guggenheim Fellowship from the John Simon Guggenheim Foundation and has been a fellow at the New America Foundation.
 Ralph lives in Washington, DC, with his wife and three children.
 From 1995 to 2013 he was director of publishing for the Library of Congress and is the former editor of the Virginia Quarterly Review at the University of Virginia.
 Currently he is a visiting professor of English and Southern Studies at the University of Mississippi.

 His most recent book, The House at the End of the Road: The Story of Three Generations of an Interracial Family in the American South, was released May 19, 2009, by the Harper imprint at HarperCollins and is now available in paperback from the University Press of Mississippi.
-His biographical essay on Mahalia Jackson, “I Will Move On Up a Little Higher,” will be published by Eerdmann’s in Can I Get a Witness: Thirteen Peacemakers, Community Builders, and Agitators for Faith in Justice, edited by Charles Marsh, Daniel P. Rhodes, and Shea Tuttle.
+His biographical essay on Mahalia Jackson, “I Will Move On Up a Little Higher,” was published in March 2019 by Eerdmann’s in Can I Get a Witness: Thirteen Peacemakers, Community Builders, and Agitators for Faith in Justice, edited by Charles Marsh, Daniel P. Rhodes, and Shea Tuttle.
 He is currently at work on a book on the literary heritage of his home state of Mississippi.